 Online Cohorts (Study Groups)

 One major component of this fellowship program is an online study group, known in education as a “cohort.”
-This initial cohort uses the lectures and course materials for Introduction to the Theology and Apologetics of Cornelius Van Til, which are already freely available.
-The cohort offers the opportunity to discuss these lectures and readings with the instructor and a small group of like-minded students while pursuing original research in a mentored environment.
+These cohorts use the lectures and course materials, which are already freely available.
+However, the cohort offers the opportunity to discuss these lectures and readings with the instructor and a small group of like-minded students while pursuing original research in a mentored environment.

 - Provide an opportunity for students to learn apologetics in the tradition of Cornelius Van Til.